tic-do-institute/Functional-Decoupling-Model/README.md

 # Bistable Precision Dynamics and Informational Reversal
-## A Computational Mechanism of Defensive Functional Decoupling
+## A Computational Mechanism of Functional Decoupling

 **Official Simulation Code Repository** **Manuscript Status:** Under Review at *PNAS (Proceedings of the National Academy of Sciences)*

-This repository contains the source code used to generate the computational results and figures presented in the manuscript: *"Bistable Precision Dynamics and Informational Reversal: A Computational Mechanism of Defensive Functional Decoupling"*.
+This repository contains the source code used to generate the computational results and figures presented in the manuscript: *"Bistable Precision Dynamics and Informational Reversal: A Computational Mechanism of Functional Decoupling"*.

 The code implements the **Gradient-based Coupled Active Inference (G-CAI) Kuramoto model**, simulating how chronic functional disorders emerge as metastable attractors driven by defensive precision collapse and hysteresis.